-This relations is also plotted (solid line) in the panel.
-Thus, according Equation (21), we would expect stronger magnetic fields within fast CMEs related with solar flares of short duration.
-This relationship appears to have a lower limit, when a slow CME is associated with a prolonged solar flare.
+This relation is also plotted (solid line) in the panel.
+Thus, according to Eq.
+(21), we would expect stronger magnetic fields within fast CMEs related to solar flares of short duration.
+This relationship appears to have a lower limit when a slow CME is associated with a prolonged solar flare.

-- 705 By combining Equation (18) and the piston-shock model, Corona-Romero et al. (2017) were able to forecast travel times, arrival speeds, and even to estimate masses of fast CMEs.
-Thus, it is reasonable to infer that Equations (19) to (21) could be a possible way to approximate the expected values of free parameters.
-In such a hypothetical case, those relationships would help to specify all the required data to calculate synthetic transits before an event impacts the Earth; i.e. we could perform analytic forecasting of in-situ transits of CMEs.
-Since once an event is identified by coronagraph, it would be possible to collect the 710 - values of L_0 , \dot{L}0 , τ_f , n_1 , and u_1 , we would proceed to calculate the values of c, k, and b; and, by neglecting the effects of compression, we would approximate the value of T^ .
-After, with all those values known, we would apply our formalism to compute the in situ transit of the event as possibly would be seen at Earth's orbit.
+By combining Eq.
+(18) and the piston-shock model, Corona-Romero et al. (2017) were able to forecast travel times and arrival speeds and even to estimate masses of fast CMEs.
+Thus, it is reasonable to infer that Eqs.
+(19) to (21) could be a possible way to approximate the expected values of free parameters.
+In such a hypothetical case, those relationships would help to specify all the required data to calculate synthetic transits before an event impacts Earth; i.e., we could perform analytic forecasting of in situ transits of CMEs.
+Since once an event is identified by a coronagraph, it would be possible to collect the values of L_0, L_0, τ_f, n_1 , and u_1 , we would proceed to calculate the values of c, k, and b; and, by neglecting the effects of compression, we would approximate the value of T^ .
+Afterwards, with all those values known, we would apply our formalism to compute the in situ transit of the event as possibly would be seen at Earth's orbit.